 Arguments of Syntax:

-- SUM Range: Sum Range is the range of cells that you want evaluated based on specified criteria.
+- SUM Range: Sum Range is the range of cells that you want to be evaluated based on specified criteria.

 - Criteria_range1: criteria_range1 is the range of cells from where you would like to specify 1st criteria

 - Criteria1: Criteria 1 is the 1st criterion that needs to be specified from Criteria_range1.

 - Criteria_range2: If you look at the syntax Criteria_range2 looks optional.
 It is the range of cells from where you would like to specify 2nd criteria.

 - Criteria2: Criteria 2 is the 2nd criterion that needs to be specified from Criteria_range2.